dongjunchung/GPATree/README.md

 ```

 # Usage
-The 'GPATree' vignette provides a framework for the step-by-step data analysis using the 'GPATree' package.
+The 'GPATree-vignette.pdf' vignette provides a framework for the step-by-step data analysis using the 'GPATree' package.
 The following two help pages provide a good starting point for the genetic analysis using the 'GPATree' package, including the overview of 'GPATree' package and the example command lines:

 ```{r}
 library(GPATree)